-Artistic Director (full time) and Executive Director
+Artistic Director and Executive Director (full time)

-Director of the Lovewell Catalogue
+Director of the Lovewell Catalogue (full time)

 Jamie is an arts educator, playwright, and drama therapy practitioner who hails from Lawrence, KS.
 She has been involved with Lovewell Institute since 1994, when she made her grand debut in spandex and tie dye – and she’s never looked back.
 Prior to her position as catalogue director, she was a Lovewell student for two years and has been a part of the summer creative staff for more than 30 programs in the U.S. and abroad.
 Jamie has taught and developed arts education programming for many organizations, including Chicago Kids Company, Scrap Mettle Soul, the City of Hollywood, FL, Kansas City Young Audiences, the Lawrence Arts Center, and the Watkins Museum of History.
 Her play, Drinking With Diane, was selected to be a part of Webster University Theatre Conservatory’s 2000-2001 season.
 A graduate of Kansas State University’s drama therapy program, Jamie was a co-presenter at the 2010 NADT national conference and a contributing author to the book, Trauma-Informed Drama Therapy, published in 2014.
 Most recently, she spent a happy five years at Lawrence High School, where she taught English and theatre.
 During her time at LHS, she helped create arts-based interventions for both typical and special education students, and served as the theatre department’s creative and stage director.
 In her free time, she enjoys procrastination baking and fancy tea.